November 15, 2023

 The goal of the new bill is to alleviate these 2 primary burdens for Florida homeowners.

 - Rising insurance costs

 1. Rising Insurance Costs

-Due to the combination of frequent hurricanes and the rise in frivolous lawsuits, insurance companies were forced to increase premiums for Florida homeowners.
+Insurance companies were forced to increase premiums for Florida homeowners due to the combination of frequent hurricanes and the rise in frivolous lawsuits.
 Not only have costs increased, but obtaining insurance on roofs as young as 10 years of age has also become increasingly difficult.

-Even in cases where new homeowners were able to obtain property insurance when they initially purchased their property, some insurance companies would contact them 6 months to 1 year later to let them know they’re canceling their policy unless they replace their roof in the next 60-90 days.
+Even in cases where new homeowners were able to obtain property insurance when they initially purchased their property, some insurance companies gave ultimatums by contacting them 6 months to 1 year later to let them know they’re canceling their policy.
+Homeowners would lose their coverage unless they replaced their roofs within 60-90 days.

 2. Frivolous Lawsuits Between Contractors and Insurers

 With the abuse of AOBs, contractors forced insurance companies to either settle inflated claims outside of court or refute the claim and battle it out legally.
 In cases where the insurer wasn’t forced to pay the contractor, the insured homeowner was on the hook to pay the cost of an inflated claim or face getting a lien placed on their property.

 Moreover, if the contractor was unsuccessful in a legal case against the property insurer, they weren’t responsible for whatever legal fees the insurance company incurred.
 Further, the insurer was required to pay the full cost of the claim plus the contractor’s attorney fees if the contractor won the case.